Make the DIY drawstring backpack casings

 Sew the side seams

-Stack the DIY drawstring backpack pieces wrong sides together.
+Stack the DIY drawstring backpack pieces right sides together.
 Sew the side seams with a 1/2″ seam allowance, starting from the bottom of the bag going up towards the edge of the casing.
 Don’t stitch past the casing, but do backstitch as you near the casing.